filetrust/Glasswall-Security-Policies/policies/data-classification-policy.md

 #### 4.4.3 Operational

-There are no requirements for the destruction of Operational Data, though shredding is encouraged.
+There are no requirements for the destruction of Operational Data, though shredding of Physical media and secure disposal of Digital media is encouraged,

 #### 4.4.4 Critical